 In 1643, Maitland was a member of the delegation that took the Solemn League and Covenant – an agreement that sealed the alliance between Scottish Covenanters and the English Parliament – to London for ratification by the Westminster parliament.

-In February the following year he was appointed as one of four Scottish commissioners to sit on the Committee for Both Kingdoms.
+In February of the following year, he was appointed as one of four Scottish commissioners to sit on the Committee for Both Kingdoms.

 Following the death of his father in January 1645 Maitland inherited the Earldom of Lauderdale.